 In anticipation of the 25th anniversary of these influential tomes, a two-day symposium will be held at the Schulich School of Music of McGill University in Montreal July 7-8, 2014.
 The symposium will be composed of opening and closing keynote addresses, three sessions with invited speakers reflecting upon the impact of the honorees' work on the fields of music psychology, music theory, cognitive neuroscience and engineering, and a contributed poster session.

-Participants who wish to present their own work in the poster session may submit abstracts to the email address (firstname.lastname@example.org) by March 1, 2014.
+Participants who wish to present their own work in the poster session may submit abstracts to the email address (bkn25 <at> music.mcgill.ca) by March 15, 2014.
 The posters should present current research that relates in a direct way to the work of one or more of the honorees.
 Abstracts should be no more than 200 words.
 A selection committee will examine the submissions and authors will be informed of the outcome by April 15, 2014.
 The posters should present current research that relates in a direct way to the work of one or more of the honorees.
 Abstracts should be no more than 200 words.
 A selection committee will examine the submissions and authors will be informed of the outcome by April 15, 2014.

 A special issue of Music Perception to honor these three books will be organized by guest editors David Temperley, Alexander Rozin and Stephen McAdams, targeting the June 2015 issue.
 Manuscripts for this special issue should be submitted directly to the journal by October 1, 2014 (indicate in the cover letter that the submission is intended for the special issue).
 Speakers and poster presenters at the McGill symposium are encouraged to submit.
 All manuscripts will be reviewed through the normal procedure.
 The final versions of all submissions must be accepted by February 28, 2015 to be considered for inclusion in the special issue.
 Due to the limited page space for a single issue, papers that are deemed acceptable for publication in Music Perception but for which space is not available will appear in subsequent issues of